bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

   location-id string a character currently occupies.
 Stateful: exposes `set_location_now`/`where_is_now`/`who_is_at_now` as real `EXTERNAL` bindings once a trusted story's session state is bound.

+  **Pass the declared map on every write.** `place()` takes a `known_locations` argument that defaults to `None`, meaning "do not check" — that default exists so a story tracking its map some other way still works.
+  The `set_location` binding passes it; a game's own Python scheduler calling `place()` directly is a second write path and must pass it too.
+Omit it and an undeclared or misspelled id is stored silently, and the character sitting at it is invisible to every later presence query.
 - **`location_graph.py`** — a plain reachability graph over opaque location IDs (which locations are known, which edges connect them).
 No concept of a character; no `EXTERNAL` bindings of its own — config-schema-only registration.